 This course is endorsed by IMDA for CITREP+ 2017.
 For details on CITREP+ funding support, please see “About CITREP+“

-For dates of subsequent runs of this course and other Gateway Consulting Courses, pls visit www.gatewaypl.com
+For other Gateway Consulting Courses, please visit www.gatewaypl.com

 5 VERY GOOD REASONS TO TAKE THIS COURSE: